jarrarhaider1214/docs/pages/user-guide/components/serviceplex/serviceplex.md

 # ServicePlex

-Service Plex is part of [ViziPlex](/pages/user-guide/components/viziplex/viziplex?id=viziplex).
-Purpose of this guide is to show how a user can use ServicePlex to add a MySQL service to a deployed application and redeploy it with this added service.

-With ServicePlex, you can add Kubernetes-ready services to your app in seconds.
+ServicePlex is a part of [ViziPlex](/pages/user-guide/components/viziplex/viziplex?id=viziplex).
+With ServicePlex, user can add Kubernetes-ready services to the applications in seconds.
 User can choose from 1000s of kubernetes-ready reusable components in the ServicePlex hub and simply drop them in the application.
 CloudPlex takes care of the all the integration heavy-lifting.

+Purpose of this guide is to show how a user can use ServicePlex to add a service to a deployed application and redeploy it with the added service.
 For video guide on this, click [here](https://www.youtube.com/watch?v=GCX0BQJTSrE).

 1. We will start with the book info application.
 To build this application, see our [guide](/pages/user-guide/getting-started/how-to-build-application-with-cloudplex/how-to-build-application-with-cloudplex?id=how-to-build-application-with-cloudplex) on how to build your first application with CloudPlex.